Scheduled Tasks

 1. Branch (main)

-Important: To ensure efficient use of system resources, scheduled tasks do not support using
+Important: To ensure efficient use of system resources, scheduled tasks do not support

 globpatterns to match multiple branches.
-They must be configured with a specific, single branch name.
+They must be configured with a specific single branch name.

 2. Scheduled Trigger ("crontab: ...")

-Taking the example configuration crontab: 30 5,17 * * *, this means the task triggers daily at 5:30 AM and 5:30 PM in the system timezone (Asia/Shanghai).
+Taking crontab: 30 5,17 * * * as an example, this means the task triggers daily at 5:30 AM and 5:30 PM in the system timezone (Asia/Shanghai).

-* * * * *) will fail to be submitted.
+* * * * *) will fail to submit.

 Modifying Scheduled Tasks